avohq/android-avo-inspector/Readme.md

 AvoInspector.enableLogging(true)
 ```

-# Integrating with Avo Functions (Avo generated code)
+# Integrating with Avo Codegen

 The setup is lightweight and is covered [in this guide](https://www.avo.app/docs/implementation/start-using-inspector-with-avo-functions).

-Every event sent with Avo Function after this integration will automatically be sent to the Avo Inspector.
+Every event sent with Avo Function after this integration will automatically be sent to Inspector.

-# Sending event schemas for events reported outside of Avo Functions
+# Sending event schemas for events reported outside of Codegen

 Whenever you send tracking event call one of the following methods: